syedramim/Elo-Rating-Analysis/README.md

-# Pokemon Rating
+# ELO Rating

 This project aims to provide an accurate way to measure how "good" a Pokemon is.
 It uses the pokeapi.co API to get data and then processes it using Pandas.
 The project utilizes Numpy along with Scikit-Learn to assign "jobs" for Pokemon to create a better rating system.
-It also uses a chess algorithm to rate each Pokemon.
+It also uses a chess algorithm to rank each Pokemon.

 ## Overview

-The project's goal is to predict which Pokemon are generally considered strong based on their stats, primary jobs, secondary jobs, and type advantages.
+The project aims to predict which Pokemon are generally considered strong based on their stats, primary jobs, secondary jobs, and type advantages assigned using machine learning scikit-learn.
 The ELO rating system is used to achieve this.

 ## Features